Future Communities Pre-Start Up

 Future Communities Pre-Start Up Programme, funded by Linklaters, will help you to learn, test and build an organisation to create lasting change with the help of leading experts.

-- Free learning programme made up of seven weekday evening sessions spread over 10 weeks
+- Free learning programme made up of 10 evening weekday evening sessions spread over 14 weeks between April and July 2022

 - Follow-on support including mentoring and SSE-created bespoke workshops